chipguyhere/RuggedPaxCompanion/README.md

 3. Current sensor, as a way of detecting lock status.
 Can be used to drive a relay out and inform a security system.

-4. Motion detector timing program.
-Avoids allowing the motion detector to unlock the door for the first 20 seconds of being closed, so it locks immediately upon closure and allows the person closing the door to verify it's closed, without the motion detector holding it unlocked as they approach and walk away.
+4. Motion detector timing program.  *Avoids* allowing the motion detector to unlock the door for the first 20 seconds of being closed, so it locks immediately upon closure and allows the person closing the door to verify it's closed, without the motion detector immediately unlocking it as they try to walk away.

 6. Door-left-open warning beep (for RFID keypads with a beep function)